mcncl/monorepo-diff-buildkite-plugin/README.md

 A path or a list of paths to be watched, This part specifies which directory should be monitored.
 It can also be a glob pattern.
 For example specify `path: "**/*.md"` to match all markdown files.
 A list of paths can be provided to trigger the desired pipeline or run command or even do a pipeline upload.

+#### `skip_path`

+A path or a list of paths to be ignored, which can be an exact path, or a glob.

+This is intended to be used in conjunction with `path`, and allows omitting specific paths from being matched.

 #### `config`

 This is a sub-section that provides configuration for running commands or triggering another pipeline when changes occur in the specified path